A function $f:\mathbb{R}^n \to \mathbb{R}$ satisfies a Lojasiewicz inequality at $0$ if in a neighbourhood of $0$ we have

 \]

-where $\omega$ has a Taylor series which is identically zero.
+where $\omega$ has a Taylor series which is identically zero at the origin.
 In other words, $\omega$ is the "non-analytic" part of the function.
 For the Lojasiewicz inequality to hold, $\omega$ need not be zero, and it is in fact only necessary that $\omega$ is dominated by the function's Taylor series in a certain sense.

 To see this, observe that if the Lojasiewicz inequality does not hold, then for any sequences $c_n \to 0$ and $\rho_n \to 1$, we can find a sequence $x_n \to 0$ such that